Atlanta, GA DUI Attorneys

 • Can your arresting officer legally suspend your driving privileges?

-• Has the prosecution violated your right to a speedy trial under the United State Constitution, Georgia Constitution, or the Georgia Code?
+• Has the prosecution violated your right to a speedy trial under the United States Constitution, Georgia Constitution, or the Georgia Code?

-These are only some of the strategies that would make a seemingly indefensible case a winnable case!
-All of our experienced Georgia DUI lawyers have dedicated themselves to providing the best Driving Under the Influence defense possible.
+These are only some strategies that would make a seemingly indefensible case winnable!
+Our experienced Georgia DUI lawyers have dedicated themselves to providing the best Driving Under the Influence defense possible.

 Can I represent myself on my Georgia Driving Under the Influence charge and avoid the expense of hiring an experienced Georgia DUI lawyer?

-Sure you can represent yourself in your Georgia Driving Under the Influence case, however, there is a saying that “a person who represents himself has a fool for a client.”
-Driving under the influence charges in Georgia is one of the most serious charges that are prosecuted in municipal court, probate court, state, or superior court.
+You can represent yourself in your Georgia Driving Under the Influence case and avoid the expense of hiring an experienced Georgia DUI lawyer.
+However, there is a saying that “a person who represents himself has a fool for a client.”
+It is not wise to represent yourself.
+Driving under the influence in Georgia is one of the most severe charges prosecuted in municipal, probate, state, or superior court.
 Even if you think you are guilty and may not want to fight your Georgia DUI case all the way, there are matters that a skilled DUI lawyer in Georgia is better able to handle than someone representing him or herself.
 Here are some reasons why you might consider hiring Chestney & Sullivan rather than representing yourself:

-• If you represent yourself, you will put your driving privileges in jeopardy if you simply go to court and enter a guilty plea.
-And if you have been arrested by a Georgia DUI Task Force officer or Georgia State Patrol Nighthawk DUI Task Force Trooper, you should have been served notice of an administrative license suspension action.
-If you enter a guilty plea without properly addressing this license suspension action, you will not be able to get a limited permit (if you are eligible to get one at all) unless the suspension action is conducted effectively or disposed of properly.
+• If you represent yourself, you will jeopardize your driving privileges if you go to court and enter a guilty plea.
+Suppose a Georgia DUI Task Force officer or Georgia State Patrol Nighthawk DUI Task Force Trooper has arrested you.
+You should have been notified of an administrative license suspension action in that case.
+Enter a guilty plea without adequately addressing this license suspension action, and you will not be able to get a limited permit (if you are eligible to get one at all) unless the suspension action is conducted effectively or disposed of properly.

 • If your license or privilege to drive is administratively suspended for refusing the State’s chemical test from either losing a license suspension hearing or failing to address the license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for one year with NO PERMIT starting on the 46th day after the date of your arrest.
 Having our experienced Georgia DUI attorneys properly navigate and defend the criminal case and the administrative license suspension action can improve your chances of being able to drive and possibly avoid a Georgia DUI conviction.

-• Other criminal or traffic charges in addition to your Georgia driving under the influence charge may be more serious and carry more punishment than the DUI charge itself such as DUI Child Endangerment or Fleeing and Attempting to Elude.
-If you enter a guilty plea to these other charges, your Georgia driver’s license may be put in serious jeopardy – possibly you being declared a Habitual Violator!
+• Other criminal or traffic charges in addition to your Georgia driving under the influence charge may be more severe and carry more punishment than the DUI charge itself, such as DUI Child Endangerment or Fleeing and Attempting to Elude.
+If you plead guilty to these other charges, your Georgia driver’s license may be seriously jeopardized – possibly being declared a Habitual Violator!

-• Sometimes the prosecutor may give you a bad plea offer.
+• Sometimes, the prosecutor may give you a lousy plea offer.
 Even if you decide not to contest your Georgia DUI case, our experienced DUI attorneys in Georgia who are familiar with the particular court your case is pending in can assess a plea offer to determine if it is worth accepting or rejecting and take your case to trial.

-• If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply to you.
-Lawyers go to law school for years to learn these rules and you will also be at the mercy of a skilled prosecutor and judge if you are not careful.
-You may inadvertently make incriminating statements that a prosecutor can use against you if you are not represented by an experienced DUI attorney.
+• If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply.
+Lawyers go to law school for years to learn these rules, and you will also be at the mercy of a skilled prosecutor and judge if you are not careful.
+You may inadvertently make incriminating statements that a prosecutor can use against you if an experienced DUI attorney does not represent you.

 More police agencies are using search warrants (for your blood) to use in the prosecution of your Driving Under the Influence case:

 On July 1, 2006, a law took effect in Georgia that expands the available use of search warrants in Driving Under the Influence cases (OCGA 40-5-67.1(d.1)).
 This law was passed after the Georgia Supreme Court in State v.
 Collier, 279 Ga.
-316 (2005), ruled that law enforcement officers could not use coercion techniques to obtain a blood sample by threatening to get a search warrant and use a catheter to obtain it.
-The statute at the time of the Collier case prohibited search warrants for bodily substances if a person refuses to submit to a chemical test pursuant to the Georgia Implied Consent Notice.
-The 2006 legislation was an attempt to expand the use of search warrants in Driving Under the Influence arrests.
+316 (2005), ruled that law enforcement officers could not use coercion techniques to obtain a blood sample by threatening to get a search warrant and use a catheter to receive it.
+During the Collier case, the statute prohibited search warrants for bodily substances if a person refused to submit to a chemical test under the Georgia Implied Consent Notice.
+The 2006 legislation attempted to expand the use of search warrants in Driving Under the Influence arrests.
 We believe the final version falls short of allowing search warrants for blood, breath, or urine samples when a suspect refuses to submit a sample after being read the Georgia Implied Consent Notice.
-The language of “no test shall be given” if a driver refuses the state chemical test is still in the current version of the statute.
+The “no test shall be given” language if a driver refuses the state chemical test is still in the statute’s current version.
 Our firm is also making a constitutional challenge on how the 2006 statute was passed by the Georgia Assembly (Georgia legislature).
-If the police obtained a chemical sample from you after getting a search warrant, call us today and we can explain in more detail how we are attacking the admissibility of chemical tests obtained by search warrants in Driving Under the Influence cases.
-Although you may have ultimately given a chemical sample to the police pursuant to a search warrant, the officer may still attempt to suspend your Georgia driver’s license or privilege to drive here in this state administratively if you refused initially to submit to a chemical test when the implied consent notice was read.
+If the police obtained a chemical sample from you after getting a search warrant, call us today.
+We can explain in more detail how we are attacking the admissibility of chemical tests obtained by search warrants in Driving Under the Influence cases.
+Although you may have ultimately given a chemical sample to the police under a search warrant, the officer may still attempt to suspend your Georgia driver’s license or privilege to drive here in this state administratively if you refused initially to submit to a chemical test when the implied consent notice was read.
 See below for steps that may need to be taken to protect your driving privileges.

-For more information about where our experienced DUI attorneys defend DUI cases in Georgia, click here: Where we go to defend your DUI
+For more information about where our experienced DUI attorneys defend DUI cases in Georgia, click here: Where we go to protect your DUI.

 Office of State Administrative Hearings